 You should mention that you're in school in your mission statement.
 That will help your future employer understand the goal you're working towards, but you'll want to include a little more data in this section.

-List your major, your minor, and any other identifying information about your degree.
+List your major, minor, and other identifying information about your degree.
 Also include the school you're attending.

 Consider listing your GPA.
-Experts say the average GPA at four-year colleges hovers at 3.11, so if yours is higher, write that down.
+PrepScholar says the average GPA at four-year colleges hovers at 3.15, so if yours is higher, write that down.

 What Should Your Resume Look Like?